SophieSjoberg/ca-prepcourse-3/the_web/your_first_website.md

 At this point I would like you to get creative. ;-) Add some more content to the page using some foundation classes.
 You can find code snippets at the foundation docs site. **Play around and have some fun!**

+**CSS and HTML skills are essential for you if you want to excel during the CA Bootcamp.
+I suggest that you take a day or two and go over [this online material](http://www.teaching-materials.org/htmlcss-1day/) in order to get a basic understanding for that subject.**